South Coast NSW History Story

 CAMBEWARRA VILLAGE

-The original inhabitants of the area were the Dharawal people and the name ‘Cumbewarra’ or ‘Cambewarra’ is believed to be derived from their word meaning ‘mountain of fire’, possible reflecting the frequent cloud that shrouded Cambewarra mountain.
+The original inhabitants of the area were the Dharawal people and the name ‘Cumbewarra’ or ‘Cambewarra’ is believed to be derived from their word meaning ‘mountain of fire’, possible reflecting the frequent cloud that shrouded Cambewarra Mountain.

 Berry’s vast Coolangatta Estate extended as far west as Cambewarra Village, with Berry owning several town allotments in the south-eastern section of the town.
 These properties were auctioned off in 1892.